-Do you plan to sell food products in China and want to find local distributors?
+Do you plan to sell food or beverages in China and want to find distributors?

 In this article, Anthony Johnson from ADN Imports explains what food products that are in demand, how you can find distributors, the process when working with distributors, about packaging and labeling requirements, and more.

-Let’s get started and review some of the most popular food products in China.
+Let’s start and review what food products that are in demand in China.

 What kind of food products are in demand in China?